-- Aims of the course The course aims to provide basic knowledge of -orthodontic appliances for active tooth movement and retention period -fixed appliance techniques - 2.
-Attainment target (Learning outcome) After complete this course the participant will be able to -explain indication, design and limitation of removable appliances, functional appliances, and extraoral appliances -insight in indication and application of fixed appliances, treatment concepts and biomechanics of specific orthodontic techniques - 3.
+- Aims of the course The course aims to provide basic knowledge of -orthodontic appliances for active tooth movement and retention period -fixed appliance techniques - Attainment target (Learning outcome) After completing this course, the participant will be able to -explain indication, design and limitation of removable appliances, functional appliances, and extraoral appliances -insight in indication and application of fixed appliances, treatment concepts and biomechanics of specific orthodontic techniques - 3.
 Course description and timetable

 Knowledge of indication, design, use and limitation of removable appliances, functional appliances, various types of extraoral appliances and combined extra-oral/functional appliances.
 Competent to construct and repair removable and functional appliances.
 Insight in indication and application of fixed appliances, different concepts and treatment approaches in design and biomechanical principles of fixed appliance techniques (Edgewise technique, Bioprogressive technique, Straight wire technique, Begg technique, Segmented arch technique) potential and limitation of each technique.
 Knowledge of indication and contra-indication, design, use and limitation of retention appliances as well as the most appropriate duration of retention.
+Treatment with alternative appliances such as self-ligating brackets and clear aligners.